These are free online sites that will help you to learn languages that are less commonly studied in the United States.

-A Basic English - Yucatec Mayan Dictionary is here.
+A Basic Spanish - Yucatec Mayan Dictionary is here.

 Since 1990, Center For Study Abroad (CSA) has been providing low cost study abroad opportunities to students and adults worldwide.
 For over 20 years, our mission has been to be non-profit oriented and offer programs at low cost, as well as provide more flexibility, independence, and additional services to best fit each participant.
 Admission is guaranteed and open to all.
 All programs are fully accredited.